FAQs: Differences between Interactive Embedding and the old version

 Are there any visual differences between the embedded dashboards?

 Because Interactive Embedding uses Chartio’s native UI elements, dashboard titles are now visible for embedded dashboards; previously, they were not shown.
-As mentioned in the question above, dashboard themes are also applied.
+As mentioned in a question above, dashboard themes are also applied.

-How are my variables applied if I have disabled “Auto Apply Variables”?
+With Interactive Embedding, how are my Controls applied if I have disabled “Auto Apply Variables”?

-If you’ve disabled Auto Apply Variables on your dashboard, this will also be reflected in your embedded dashboard.
-You’ll be able to select the values for all your variables before any queries are sent to your database.
-Once you’ve selected all the variable values you wish to change, simply click on the Apply Filters button on the top right on your embedded dashboard.
+If you’ve disabled Auto Apply Variables on your dashboard, this is also reflected in your embedded dashboard.
+You’ll be able to select the values for all your Controls before any queries are sent to your database.
+Once you’ve selected all the Controls values you wish to change, simply click on the Apply Filters button on the top right on your embedded dashboard.

-We recommend disabling this feature if you have a large number of variables on your dashboard to prevent sending additional queries and JWT tokens to your database.
+We recommend disabling this feature if you have a large number of Controls on your dashboard to prevent sending additional queries and JWT tokens to your database.

 How do I update my embed URL generation script?